Skip to content

 ghcr.io/unforeseen-consequences/containment-chamber:latest \

--c /config.yaml
+server -c /config.yaml

 What each flag does: